Understanding general risk of getting HIV vs. HIV high-risk groups and behaviors

 There are three distinct stages of HIV, although most people treated in the United States never reach the advanced stage.
 If you are treated for HIV early and you regularly take your medications, you can live a long and healthy life.

-The first stage is acute HIV infection.
-This is within the first two to four weeks of infection with the virus, during which time you may have no symptoms, or you may experience severe flu-like symptoms, such as:
+The first stage of HIV infection is within the first two to four weeks of infection with the HIV virus, during which time you may have no symptoms, or you may experience severe flu-like symptoms, such as:

 - Joint pain or muscle aches